n4development/CarND-Advanced-Lane-Lines/README.md

 Below is the final annotated version of our original image.
 For all images in 'test_images/\*.jpg', the final annotated version of that image is saved in 'output_images/annotated_\*.png'.

 ![annotated](output_images/annotated_test2.png)

+### Discussion
+This is Computer vision challenge:
+* problems/issues faced
+    - The program would not work for challenge video because the video includes roads with cracks which could be mistaken as lane lines.
+    - other vehicles in front would trick the lane finder into thinking it was part of the lane.
+* To improve the algorithm/pipline we could use deep learn to classier the lanes.